Here's What To Do If Someone Yells At You At Work

 Advertisement

-In a rush to protect Tambor (who was dismissed from the award-winning show Transparent after being accused of sexual harassment), Bateman chalks up the other actor's behavior to the "amorphous process" of working in the entertainment industry.
-"It is a breeding ground for atypical behavior and certain people have certain processes," he says, denying that he intends to "belittle or excuse" Tambor's behavior — but doing just that.
+In a rush to protect Tambor (who was dismissed from the award-winning show Transparent after being accused of sexual harassment), Bateman chalks up the other actor's behaviour to the "amorphous process" of working in the entertainment industry.
+"It is a breeding ground for atypical behaviour and certain people have certain processes," he says, denying that he intends to "belittle or excuse" Tambor's behaviour — but doing just that.
 (Bateman has since apologized for his comments.)

 Alia Shawkat was the only person to say that verbally abusing people, even in untraditional work settings, is unequivocally not okay.
 Her point is an important point to remember.
 In recent months, women across the country have come forward about the kinds of abuse they suffer at work, from being sexually harassed or assaulted to verbally abused.
 Yelling isn't necessarily against the law or cross a physical boundary — but it can still be highly demeaning, and you don't have to tolerate it.